PackagePages/LaravelPackage.com/docs/04-testing.md

 ## Authentication

-In some cases maybe you need to use `User::class` to be able to use an authenticated user, for this purpose you should create your own `User` class in a general file or in a specific test class:
+In some cases you might want to use Laravel's `User::class` to be able to use an authenticated user in your tests.
+There are several approaches, as discussed in the [Models related to App\User](https://laravelpackage.com/08-models-and-migrations.html#models-related-to-app-user) section.
+However, if you don't have any relationships with the `User` model, and only want to test authentication logic, the easiest option is to create your own `User` class, extending the `Illuminate\Foundation\Auth\User` class:

 ```php
 use Illuminate\Foundation\Auth\User as BaseUser;